Tillerson leading candidate for secretary of state

 - The final announcement is expected to be made in the middle of next week

-Washington (CNN)ExxonMobil Chairman and CEO Rex Tillerson is the leading candidate for Secretary of State in a Donald Trump administration, multiple sources familiar with the transition process tell CNN on Saturday.
+Washington (CNN)ExxonMobil Chairman and CEO Rex Tillerson is the leading candidate for Secretary of State in a Donald Trump administration, multiple sources familiar with the transition process tell CNN.

-The final announcement is expected to be made in the middle of next week, according to a source close to the campaign.
-A source also said Mitt Romney is still in the running, at the urging of Reince Priebus, who will be Trump's chief of staff.
+The final announcement is expected to be made in the middle of this week, according to a source close to the campaign.
+A source also said Mitt Romney is still in the running, at the urging of Reince Priebus, who will be Trump's chief of staff. w

 Tillerson, who met with Trump in New York Saturday, is considered one of the faces of Big Oil globally.